pytorch-labs/torchfix/README.md

 Migration guide:

 Each boolean input parameter (defaulting to true unless specified) of `sdp_kernel` corresponds to a `SDPBackened`.
 If the input parameter is true, the corresponding backend should be added to the input list of `sdpa_kernel`.

 ### TOR102 Unsafe use of `torch.load` without weights only parameter

 The use of `torch.load` without the `weights_only` parameter is unsafe.
 Loading an untrusted pickle file may lead to the execution of arbitrary malicious code and potential security issues.

 Migration Guide:

-Explicitly set `weights_only=False` only if you trust the data you load and full pickle functionality is needed,
+Explicitly set `weights_only=False` only if you trust the data you load and full pickle functionality is needed, otherwise use `weights_only=True`.

 ### TOR104 Use of non-public function

 #### torch.utils.data._utils.collate.default_collate

 Public functions are well-documented and supported by the library maintainers and the use of the non-public function `torch.utils.data._utils.collate.default_collate` is discouraged as it can can change without notice in future versions, leading to potential breakage in your code.

 Migration Guide: